centech/LED-Control-Panel/README.md

 - Total material costs approx: **35 Euro**

-To most expensive piece was the custom panel i made with [Ponoko](https://www.ponoko.com/) but this was mainly because of the high shipping costs to germany.
+The most expensive piece was the custom panel i made with [Ponoko](https://www.ponoko.com/) but this was mainly because of the high shipping costs to Germany.
-I've used the [Black on White](https://www.ponoko.com/make-and-sell/show-material/607-acrylic-two-color-black-on-white) Material.
+I've used the [Black on White](https://www.ponoko.com/make-and-sell/show-material/607-acrylic-two-color-black-on-white) material.
 Depending on your design and shipment location you might be able to create this panel much cheaper.

 **Panel costs:**